Vish-Nekkant/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Implementation of algorithms from CLRS, Sedgewick and Skiena in C++
+Implementation of algorithms from CLRS, Skiena in C++